tolauwae/phd-thesis/src/foundations/foundations.typ

     [#rules-stlc],
     "fig:stlc") // todo. bug: counter always starts at 1

-In order to present our generalized correctness theorem, we need a simple yet illustrative language.
-Fortunately there is a straightforward choice, the _simply typed lambda calculus_ (#stlc), proposed by #cite(form: "prose", <church40:formulation>).
-Most readers will be familiar with the simply typed lambda calculus, but for those who are not, we provide a brief introduction.

 The simply typed lambda calculus, is arguably the simplest, and most well-known formal system used to study computation and programming languages.
 For fullness, we provide the core rules for the simply typed lambda calculus without any base types in @fig:stlc.
 In the lambda calculus, functions are the central form of computation, and there are only two basic operations; function application, and function abstraction.